Home & Auto

 In the event of a breach, organizations are required by law to notify affected parties.
 This can add to overall data breach costs, particularly as they relate to security fixes, identity theft protection for those impacted by the breach and protection from possible legal action.
-Cyber liability policies include coverage for these exposures, thus safeguarding your data from cyber criminals.
+Cyber liability insurance policies include coverage for these exposures, thus safeguarding your data from cyber criminals.

 A cyber attack can lead to an IT failure that disrupts business operations, costing your organization both time and money.
 Cyber liability policies may cover your loss of income during these interruptions.
 What's more, increased costs to your business operations in the aftermath of a cyber attack may also be covered.

-General liability policies don't always protect organizations from losses related to data breaches.
-What's more, data is generally worth far more than physical assets, and it's important to have the right protection in place when you need it most.
+General liability (CGL Insurance) policies don't always protect organizations from losses related to data breaches.
+Data is generally worth far more than physical assets, and it's important to have the right protection in place when you need it most.

 Supplementing your business insurance with cyber insurance can provide you with peace of mind that, in the event of an attack, your organization's financial and reputational well-being is protected.

 Cyber exposures aren't going away and, in fact, continue to escalate.

 Ontario businesses need to be prepared in the event of a cyber attack.
 Get an Ontario cyber insurance quote for your business today.

 Ransomware is a type of malicious software that encrypts files on a victim's computer or network, rendering them inaccessible until a ransom is paid to the attacker.
 It can affect businesses by disrupting operations, causing data loss, financial losses, reputational damage, and potentially leading to legal and regulatory consequences.